realdecoy/rdvue/docs/v2/Getting-Started-With-Mobile.md

 # Native Mobile Setup
 ---
+!> Native Mobile is only supported in version `2.x`.

 Developing native mobile applications with RDVue will require a few adjustments to your environment.
 It is recommended to follow the installation steps listed in the official [NativeScript Environment Setup](https://docs.nativescript.org/environment-setup.html) guide before proceeding with the RDVue Mobile template.